lwvmobile/m17-fme/docs/Example_Usage.md

 '2' key, Generate Random AES Key (256-bit)
-'E' key, Toggle AES Encryption (only when not TX, and a key is loaded) 'e' key, Toggle Scrambler Encryption (only when not TX, and a key is loaded)
+'E' key, Toggle AES Encryption (only when not TX, and a key is loaded) 'e' key, Toggle Scrambler Encryption (only when not TX, and a key is loaded) 'O' key, Toggle OTA Key Delivery (only when not TX, and a key is loaded)

 // Ncurses Displays
 'C' key, Toggle Banner (Capital C)